USDAForestService/fs-open-forest-platform/frontend/src/assets/content/okawen/how-to-cut/measuring.md

 ![No cutting tops of trees off](/assets/img/site-wide/tree-top-icon.svg "no tree-topping")  **Take the whole tree.** Cutting the tree top off is prohibited.

+Your tree may be cut, or dug up and removed as a transplant.
+The ground can start freezing in early November.
+Remember to fill in the hole created when digging the tree.

 If snow is on the ground, remove it from around the stump so you can accurately measure the stump and tree height.